Top 10 Spiritual Treks in IndiaPosted by Arun Joshi on Date December 31, 2013

 Lost in paradise… the Hemkund Sahib and Valley of Flowers Trek

 One of the popular, short and easy treks in the Garhwal Himalayan region the Hemkund Sahib Trek stretches from an elevation of 2050 meters to 4329 meters.
 Hemkund Sahib that is perched at a lofty height overlooking the pristine and crystal clear waters of Hemkund is the highest Gurudwara of Sikh community.
 But it not only attracts Sikh pilgrims… thousands of tourists and adventurers belonging from different religion perk up for this picturesque trek in the Himalayan region.
-The sprawling and colourful hues nestled in a valley tucked atop in the Nanda Devi National Park… The Valley of Flowers is also a major attraction on this trek that turns from Ghangria.
+The sprawling and colorful hues nestled in a valley tucked atop in the Nanda Devi National Park… The Valley of Flowers is also a major attraction on this trek that turns from Ghangria.

-The trek to Hemkund Sahib starts from Govindghat that is approximately 22 killometers from Joshimath.
+The trek to Hemkund Sahib starts from Govindghat that is approximately 22 kilometers from Joshimath.
 From Govindghat backpack towards Ghangria that is secluded at a lofty height of 3000 meters in the midst of a dense pine grove.
 The trail from Ghangria to Hemkund offers a rejuvenating hike amid the dewed nature.
 It takes approximately 5-6 hours to reach Hemkund Sahib.
 It is an imposing star-shaped structure of stone and concrete masonry in one the shores of the lake that is surrounded by seven mountain peaks and each peak adorned by a Nishan Sahib on its cliff.
 An outlet behind the Gurudwara is source of the Lakshman Ganga.
 There is a temple that is dedicated to Lord Lakshman.
 Back to Ghangria… the following morning winds to Valley of Flowers that was discovered by Frank Smith while on the expedition to Mt.
 Kamet.
 This picturesque Valley covered by rare species of flowers and a wide variety of Butterflies, Musk Deer, Thar and serow… makes it an ideal capture for an adventurer seeker and photographer.

 A place where blooms the rare Brahma lotus… onto the Yamunotri – Saptarishi trek